Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 • identify the dominant planning issue before naming a tactic

-• test the recommendation against at least one second-order consequence in another domain
+• test the recommendation against at least one second-order consequence in another planning area

 • keep implementation, documentation, and timing visible